Canning Vale, Western Australia

 Canning Vale is a southern suburb of Perth, 22 km from the central business district.
 Its local government areas are the City of Canning (west of Nicholson Road) and the City of Gosnells (east of Nicholson Road).

 History

 Canning Vale's name derives from the Canning River, located about 3 km to the suburb's northeast.
 It was locally known as North Jandakot until 1925.

 Until the late 1970s, Canning Vale was a farming area consisting of mostly market gardens and dairy farms due to its swampy terrain with an unusually high abundance of permanent fresh water.
 Most of the area which is now residential was zoned rural under the Metropolitan Region Scheme until 1994.

-Developers of residential areas have incorporated numerous landscaped lakes into their developments, which serve an important function in draining this swampy area.